David IV: Early life and accession to the throne

-Revival of the Kingdom
+Revival of the kingdom

-Challenges Facing the New King
+Challenges facing the new king

 When David IV ascended the throne at the age of sixteen, he inherited a kingdom drastically reduced from its early eleventh-century extent.
 Once stretching from Shirvan to the eastern coast of the Black Sea, Georgia now consisted largely of Abkhazia and Kartli.
 (Note: The loss of Kakheti, Hereti and Tao-Klarjeti dates back to the reign of George I (1014–1027).)
-Repeated seasonal incursions by Turkish forces since the 1080s had devastated the country’s economy and compelled Georgia to accept Seljuk suzerainty and pay tribute to the invaders.
+Repeated seasonal incursions by Turkish forces since the 1080s had devastated the country's economy and compelled Georgia to accept Seljuk suzerainty and pay tribute to the invaders.
 Within the kingdom, the foundations of the Georgian state—rooted in Orthodoxy and centralized royal authority—had weakened to the point that the supposedly unified kingdom stood on the verge of collapse.
 Historians often compare the challenge facing the young David IV to that faced by David III of Tao and by Ioane Marushidze during the first political unification of the country.

 To restore the Georgia of Bagrat III, David IV was required to leverage both favorable international circumstances and his own political and military strength.
 His accomplishments are traditionally divided into three major phases: the internal reform of the state (1089–1103), the reconquest of lost territories (1107–1118), and the securing of external safety (1120–1125).